 So if everything goes well, you’re happy with them and their happy with you, the next thing will be to join their roster.
 Most agents ask you to sign a contract.
 A contract is used to protect all parties involved in it, so it’s extremely important that you understand every word that’s written down on the contract before you sign anything.

 You should not feel pressured by the agent to sign the contract before you have a chance to look it over.
 It doesn't matter if they are a new agent or have been around for a long time.
 A contract is a contract, so if you sign it without understanding it, it could come back to haunt you later on.

 We all know and understand the feeling of an agent wanting to sign you, but you should stay calm and don’t let your excitement determine what you do.
 You should ask to take the contract home with you to look over.
 If you don’t understand something, ask someone who does.
 Go to a lawyer, call the union, ask someone who’s gone through the contract process before.
 Look it over and mark things that you are unsure of or want to change.
 It’s not uncommon for people to change bits and pieces of a contract so long as both parties agree to it.

 Once you understand everything and you meet with that agent again, you should go through the parts that you want to change, make sure that it’s clearly in the contract and both you and the agent initial the change.
 If you both don’t initial it, it could be deemed invalid.

 Getting turned down

 Don’t be afraid to ask what their reasons are, that way you will better understand if it’s something that you can work on.
 If one agent decides that you are not right for their roster, that doesn’t mean that another agent will feel the same way.
-It could mean they already have a number of actors with the same look as you, training or if it’s the right time.
+It could mean they already have a number of actors with the same look as you, they're looking for someone with more training, or some other reason.